staltz/ppppp-db/protospec.md

 ## JSON serialization

-Whenever we need to serialize any JSON in the context of creating a Feed V1 message, we use the following rules:
+Whenever we need to serialize any JSON in the context of creating a Feed V1 message, we follow the "JSON Canonicalization Scheme" (JSC) defined by [RFC 8785](https://tools.ietf.org/html/rfc8785).

-- Object fields are ordered alphabetically by field key
-- No whitespace nor newliners are added
-- No trailing commas are added
-- UTF-8 encoding